 Being the disruptor largely goes against our programming as empaths.
 And it is vitally important for our health and happiness.
 We need to work up the courage and work through the discomfort.
 Accepting that some of our people won’t be willing to make the changes we require in order for us to stay in their lives.
 This is never easy and it is also crucial for our long-term health, both physical and mental.

 As empaths, we are the current canaries in the mine.
-There have been others before us–workers fighting for safer working conditions, LBGTQ fighting for basic human rights, women fighting for votes, to name but a few.
+There have been others before us–workers fighting for safer working conditions, LBGTQ fighting for basic human rights, women fighting for votes, Blacks fighting to exist as equals to name but a few.
 Humanity is in an expansion phase.
 Understanding that we are capable of embracing more for ourselves; more kindness towards each other, healthier (both mentally and physically) working conditions; more validity and power in the offices of health practitioners.
-The struggle is real and we are on the frontlines now, disrupting the status quo, saying we deserve to be comfortable and healthy too.
+The struggle is real and we are on the front-lines now, disrupting the status quo, saying we deserve to be comfortable and healthy too.